Kaimestry/welcome/README.md

-# welcome
+# KAIMESTRY

-This is a repo designed to let students freely play around with git commands
+Welcome to this random README.md
+I am kaimestry and i am in a ThinkNeuro Course, they made a repo for student to study git and i Forked the repo to push it here